humhub/humhub/protected/humhub/docs/guide/developer/modules.md

 }
 ```

 > Note: If you're working with content or other persistent data, make sure to delete container related data when the module is disabled on a contentcontainer.
-This can be archieved by overwriting the [[humhub\modules\content\components\ContentContainerModule::disableContentContainer]] function.
+This can be archieved by overwriting the [[humhub\modules\content\components\ContentContainerModule::disableContentContainer()]] function.

-## Creating a Module Template with Gii
+## Devtools Module

-(TBD)
+You may want to use the [devtools Module](https://github.com/humhub/humhub-modules-devtools) to create a module skeleton.